sapegin/washingcode-book/manuscript/book.md

 We were able to separate all low level code and hide it in another module.

-It may feel like I prefer small function, or even very small function, but it’s not true.
+It may feel like I prefer a small function, or even a very small function, but it’s not true.
 Reasons to extract code into separate functions here are different levels of abstraction and code reuse.

 One of my favorite techniques of improving (read avoiding) conditions is replacing them with tables or maps.
 In JavaScript it’s an object.

-This example may be a bit extreme, but I’ve actually written this code 19 years ago:
+This example may be a bit extreme, but I actually wrote this code 19 years ago:

 <!-- prettier-ignore -->
 ```js